-In the past few years I’ve also found another alternate body of work slowly coalescing in my studio – work that springs from my interest in landscape, the natural sciences (especially biology), maps of the earth, weather and storms.
+Over the years I’ve also found another alternate body of work emerging in my studio – work that springs from my interest in landscape, the natural sciences (especially biology), maps of the earth, weather and storms.
 When I first saw Al Gore’s movie An Inconvenient Truth, I was compelled to begin pulling these threads together around the idea of climate change.

-A few years ago I finally launched this series in 2 solo shows, Ultra Marine: New Paintings and Drawings About the Sea, at Elizabeth Leach Gallery, (May, 2013), and SubOptic at Platform Gallery, (September, 2013).
+At one point I launched this series in 2 solo shows, Ultra Marine: New Paintings and Drawings About the Sea, at Elizabeth Leach Gallery, (May, 2013), and SubOptic at Platform Gallery, (September, 2013).
 For those particular shows I focused on coral reefs.
 In a piece such as Coralline (bleaching), the forms reflect the clustered patterns of sea life in reefs, while the colors – some of which will actually fade over time – reference the problem of mass coral bleaching, where corals die due to a range of environmental stressors like increased acidity and water temperature.
 Core Sample is based on X-rays of corals, images which help scientists evaluate changes in the growth and composition of reefs over time. view Ultra Marine paintings – view SubOptic paintings

 While this work is a departure from my Testing series, it remains connected to my continued exploration of the phenomena of materials, and fuses my interest in science with elements of color field painting, land art, process art and minimalism.
 I’ve discovered visual and investigative inspiration in other art & science unions, such as the early cyanotypes of British algae and seaweed by mid-nineteenth century artist Anna Atkins, who was an early photographer and botanist.
 And I’ve continued to develop my own custom formulas of deeply saturated inks, stains and dyes for use in these alternate paintings and drawings.
 The ideas of impermanence and change which I’ve been developing in the Testing series are put to good use in paintings which reflect on what’s happening to our planet.